translate/pootle/docs/server/commands.rst

 Submissions from the first are re-assigned to the second.
 The users' profile data is not merged.

+By default ``src_username`` will be deleted after the contributions have been merged.
+You can prevent this by using the :option:`--no-delete` option.

 .. code-block:: bash

     $ pootle merge_user src_username target_username